Azerbaijani oil prices up

 Trend:

-On June 20, the AZERI Light FOB Ceyhan oil price was $64.98 per barrel, or $2.27 more than the previous price.
+On June 21, the AZERI Light FOB Ceyhan oil price was $64.98 per barrel, which remained unchanged compared to the previous price.

 Azerbaijan has been producing AZERI LT since 1997 and exports it via the Baku-Tbilisi-Ceyhan and Baku-Supsa pipelines and by rail to the Georgian port of Batumi.
 Azerbaijan also exports URALS oil from Russia’s Black Sea port of Novorossiysk.
 The oil is delivered there via the Baku-Novorossiysk pipeline.